 - Acupuncture: if you’re interested in giving acupuncture a go, you need to know that one treatment won’t cut it.
-But research shows that regular acupuncture, once weekly for 2 months and then once monthly for 4 months can significantly reduce the amount of headaches you get…and it may even be more effective than meds!
+But research shows that regular acupuncture, once weekly for 2 months and then once monthly for 4 months can reduce the amount of headaches you get.
+It may even be more effective than meds!

 Natural ways to TREAT a headache:

 - Peppermint oil: If you don’t mind smelling like peppermint, this is an easy, inexpensive, and effective treatment to reduce pain during a tension-type headache.
 When applied to the forehead and temples at the onset of a headache, and repeated 15 and 30 minutes later, it can significantly reduce the intensity of a headache.

-- Magnesium: Magnesium is a wonderful nutrient – used for both prevention and treatment of headaches.
+- Magnesium: Magnesium is a wonderful nutrient.
+It is used for both prevention and treatment of headaches.
 It has been useful in the acute treatment of migraines, tension type headaches and cluster headaches, reducing the intensity and duration of an attack.

 - Ginger: Taking ginger capsules at the onset of a headache can be quite effective.
 In one study, ginger capsules had a similar effect to sumatriptan, one of the prescription medications used during a migraine attack.
 But!
 Ginger also posed a better side-effect profile and was safer to take.

-- Acupuncture: Acupuncture, which is popular in Asian countries, can also be used during a headache to reduce the pain, and studies have even shown that it reduces the need for pain killers.
+- Acupuncture: Acupuncture, which is popular in Asian countries, can also be used during a headache to reduce the pain.
+Studies have even shown that it reduces the need for pain killers.

 - Meditation: Learning how to be mindful and to relax during a headache can help to reduce pain scores.
 Whether you prefer stretching, yoga, meditation, progressive muscle relaxation or journalling, learning how to stay calm during a headache can have profound benefits.